 Looking from afar, the pagoda is in the square shape with each side of 3m and 4 curved roofs covered 4 dragon head-shape.
 The rooftop is decorated with dragons flanking the moon.

 It was designed to resemble a lotus stretching up out of the square pond.
-The pond is 20m long on each side with a low wall surrounding.
+The pond is 20 meters long on each side with a low wall surrounding.
 In the right season, lotus will blossom, resembling for the Buddhist symbol of purity.

 The basement is on the top of a big stone pillar including two blocks which are connected together skillfully.
 This stone pillar is approximately 4 meters high (excluding the underground section) and 1.2 meters in diameter.

 Following the Buddhism thoughts, One Pillar Pagoda deeply bears humanist philosophy with the square-shaped outer representing the yin, and the circle-shaped column representing the yang.
 Yin and Yang are two opposed sides but create the balance of living beings, the law of circulation of the universe.

 From the yard to the pagoda floor, we will walk through 13 sidesteps, two sides of the brick-tiled wall with stone stele introducing the history of the pagoda.

 Stepping inside the lotus throne, we will see the purple shrine with sacred bird imagery in the roof.
 In the center, the statue of Guan Yin Buddha (Quan Am) sits on a lacquer dipped gold trim red wooden lotus in the highest position.